SanjifShan/Agar.io-Clone/README.md

 The indivudual blobs are performing random Brownian motion.

-In the coming weeks we will use sockets to build a server that can handle multiple clients
+In the coming weeks we will use sockets to build a server that can handle multiple clients.